jrclarete/COVID-19-Cases/README.md

 ## Usage

-The script will return a dictionary for the Global cases and/or list of dictionary for the Country cases
+The script will return a dictionary for the Global and Total cases and/or list of dictionaries for the Country cases

 ```
 import covid19cases as covid